Overview

 - First of all, in the general tab, check the email report file and uncheck the Output as file option:

-- Also, in Email setting tab, press New in SMTP connections to create a new connection.
-You will need to provide an SMTP server name, an email and a password.
-It is also necessary to enter the port.
-You can find the list of some SMTP servers and ports here.
+- Also, on the Email Settings tab, choose New under SMTP connections to create a connection.
+Provide the SMTP server name, credentials, and port.
+You can find sample SMTP hosts and ports in this third-party list.

 - In addition, you have an option to specify the sender, receiver, subject, and body.
 It is possible to write the body in HTML format.
 You can also specify SSIS variables.
 The following HTML code shows how to write in bold,